Hyperling/HealthProtocol/ebook.md

 All the topics require consistency to achieve maximum results.
 No exceptions.
 Failing on one can cause failures in others too.
 Image your health as a structure, like a temple.
 Each of the 6 protocols are like a pillar or column.
 Don't let your temple crumble.

 The first 4 subjects are Physical Internal: food, water, sleep, and exercise.
 These are like the four corner pillars of the temple.
 Taking care of them helps provide the framework for the last two center pillars: environment and outlook, which can be seen as Physical External and Nonphysical Internal respectively.
-You can imagine them as holding the center of the temple's vaulted roof, or maybe environment could be the floor and outlook is some sort of altar or a grand statue of Self.
+You can imagine them as holding the center of the temple's vaulted roof, or environment could be the floor and outlook is an altar or a grand statue of Self.

 ## Diet